acrolinx/platform-api/README.md

 Getting an API Token is easy:

-* Sing-in to the Acrolinx Dashboard
+* Sign-in to the Acrolinx Dashboard
 * Click on ‘Settings' on the top
 * Scroll down
 * Click on ‘CREATE API TOKEN'